dotnet/docs-maui/docs/user-interface/graphics/transforms.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (MAUI) graphics library supports traditional graphics transforms, which are implement as methods of the `ICanvas` object.
-Mathematically, transforms alter the coordinates and sizes that you specify in `ICanvas` drawing methods as the graphical objects are rendered.
+The .NET Multi-platform App UI (MAUI) graphics library supports traditional graphics transforms, which are implemented as methods on the `ICanvas` object.
+Mathematically, transforms alter the coordinates and sizes that you specify in `ICanvas` drawing methods, when the graphical objects are rendered.

-`Microsoft.Maui.Graphics` supports the following transforms:
+The following transforms are supported:

 - *Translate* to shift coordinates from one location to another.
 - *Scale* to increase or decrease coordinates and sizes.